unfor19/audacity-scripting/README.md

 All the commands assume that the _Audacity_ application is up and running; That is mandatory as we communicate with [_Audacity_'s pipe](https://manual.audacityteam.org/man/scripting.html) to execute all the commands.

+> **NOTE**: See the [GitHub Actions Tests Workflow](https://github.com/unfor19/audacity-scripting/actions/workflows/test.yml) to check it in action.

 ### Remove spaces between clips

+This command copies the original file and removes spaces (gaps) between audio clips from the copied file.

 ```bash
 audacity_scripting clean-spaces --path "/path/to/my_project.aup3"